 If your website accepts online payments, having an SSL certificate is simply a non-negotiable part of doing business.
 Insecure payments compromise your customers’ lives as well as your own!
 If hackers can compromise your customers’ credit card details, you could be on the hook for the stolen information.

 A phishing scam occurs when someone attempts to trick you into sharing your personal information online through emails, online advertisements, or impostor websites that look similar to sites that you might regularly use.
 Fortunately, because browsers such as Google Chrome now penalize sites without SSL certificates, it’s much easier to identify fraudulent sites, which are not able to attain legitimate SSL certificates.

 If you’re interested in staying on top of your search engine optimization efforts, an SSL certificate can help with that.
 SSL certificates make websites more trustworthy.
 As a result, search engines reward these sites with better rankings.

 Ready to strengthen your site security?

-The bottom line is that if you don’t already have an SSL certificate for your website, now is the time to get one.
+If you don’t already have an SSL certificate for your website, now is the time to get one.
 Southern Web can help!
 Request an SSL certificate today, or if you have questions, don’t hesitate to contact us at [email protected].